xhyrom/discord-datamining/data/articles/normal/articles/14078261239831/content.md

 <p><em>What are the types of servers </em></p>
 <ul>
     <li>
         <strong>Friend Server</strong>: Friend Servers are invite-only spaces designed to discuss, connect, and share with your friends or smaller groups.
-Invite links in Friend Servers will expire at a maximum of 30 days, though previously created non-expiring links will remain active and functional.
     </li>
     <li>
         <strong>Community Server: </strong>Community Servers are invite-only spaces designed for people to share, connect, and learn from others all over the world who share common interests.
 Moderators in Community Servers have access to tools like Server Insights, Raid Protection, Rules and Onboarding.